-Utah Requirements For Individual Registered Agents
+Utah Registered Agent Requirements For an Individual

 According to the Utah Department of Commerce, there are a few requirements for those looking to serve as a registered agent.
 One option that companies have is to find an individual to serve as a registered agent.